amirrezafateh/MSDNet/README.md

 Download the ImageNet pretrained backbones ([**resnet50**](https://drive.google.com/file/d/1Mq_6NXZKw5TUcpLQ8MuOK3KbQ_WeXmwr/view?usp=sharing), [**resnet101**](https://drive.google.com/file/d/1SJCDL1eu1ygYsdRESEDzTBJfqOp2MPe8/view?usp=sharing)) and put them into the `initmodel` directory

+Note: These ResNet backbones differ from the regular ResNets.
+To manage complexity, the feature map size is reduced to a fixed value (default 60x60xC) early in the network, and all subsequent feature maps maintain this size.

 ## Training
 > ### 1.
 PASCAL-5<sup>i</sup>
 > ```bash